 Hidradenitis Suppurativa Foundation Danby Research Grants

-For the past four years, the Hidradenitis Suppurativa Foundation (HSF) has proudly sponsored up to $10,000 for research projects that will have a sustained, powerful influence on our understanding of hidradenitis suppurativa (HS).
+For the past five years, the Hidradenitis Suppurativa Foundation (HSF) has proudly sponsored up to $10,000 for research projects that will have a sustained, powerful influence on our understanding of hidradenitis suppurativa (HS).
 This competitive grants program is named after Dr. William “Bill” Danby (1943-2016), a curious and dedicated dermatologist who developed what was probably the first specialty Hidradenitis Suppurativa practice in the US.
 Dr. Danby was a past-president of the HSF (2014-2015) and was very involved in educating other dermatologists and health care providers about HS.

 The goal of the Danby HSF Research Grants is to stimulate the development of new research programs in the field of HS capable of competing for long-term funding from the NIH or other agencies in the future.
 Dr. Amanda Nelson, an assistant professor and cell biologist from Penn State College of Medicine, was awarded the first 2017 Danby Grant to use a special 3D imaging technique to examine the structural architecture of HS skin and to identify stem cells in HS.